yubing744/sui/examples/coupons/README.md

 users who never used a blockchain wallet in the past.
 It works great in scenarios where in the traditional Web2.0 world assets would be attached in clear to email body anyway, such as discount coupons, subscription passwords and tickets.
-Sui Coupons enable non-technical users to experience Web3.0 features, get familiar with NFTs, understanding the concept on-chain asset ownership and socially share their NFTs even before they engage with wallet functionality.
+Sui Coupons enable non-technical users to experience Web3.0 features, get familiar with NFTs, understanding the concept of on-chain asset ownership and socially share their NFTs even before they engage with wallet functionality.

 In fact, one cannot socially share their personal coupon or ticket in the old Web2.0 world, unless they do photoshop to wipe out the coupon/ticket-code.
-By converting the traditional coupons (or tickets) to owned NFTs, we do NOT need per coupon secrets anymore, because ability to use is now linked to NFT ownership.
-Thus, Sui Coupons can also be considered a new product/service, not just a Web3.0 transition mechanism.
+By converting the traditional coupons (or tickets) to owned NFTs, we do NOT need per coupon secrets anymore, because the ability to spend and transfer is now linked to NFT ownership.
+The proposed concept of *NFT-izing* assets that previously carried some secret information can also be extended to giveaways and lotteries, allowing ticket owners to freely share their *ticketID* or selected lucky number combinations without fear of someone reusing their tickets.
+All in all, Sui Coupons can also be considered a new product/service, not just a Web3.0 transition mechanism.

+## The Sui Coupon protocol
 In Layman's terms the protocol is very simple and works as follows (per user):
 * A merchant issues a coupon in the form of NFT Vs the conventional way of sharing coupon codes.
 * To achieve this, it creates a Sui account and mnemonic for this user